 The impact of COVID-19 has differed by industry, reflecting variation in the extent of personal contact between and among customers and workers across industries.
-That variation was recognised by the majority decision of the Expert Panel in the Annual Wage Review 2019-20 (2019-20 Review) (2020a) by classifying industries into three clusters (as shown below in Table 5):
+That variation was recognised by the majority decision of the Expert Panel in the Annual Wage Review 2019-20 (2019-20 Review) (2020a) by classifying industries into three clusters:

-- Lower cluster: comprising industries less affected by the pandemic and those covering frontline services and other essential workers. - Central cluster: comprising industries adversely impacted by the pandemic but not to the same extent as sectors identified in the upper cluster. - Upper cluster: comprising industries which have been most adversely affected by the pandemic.
+- Lower cluster: comprising industries less affected by the pandemic and those covering frontline services and other essential workers. - Central cluster: comprising industries adversely impacted by the pandemic but not to the same extent as sectors identified in the upper cluster.

+• Upper cluster: comprising industries which have been most adversely affected by the pandemic.

-The classification of industries into the clusters considered in this report is the updated classification reported by staff of the Commission for October (2020b).
+The classification of industries into the clusters considered in this report is a revised version of the classification reported by staff of the Commission for October (2020b).
+Table 5 shows the classification by staff (Fair Work Commission, 2020b) and the revised classification I use in this report.7